 • Relevant child development and safety information

-• Community improvements catalyzed by examining child deaths
+• Community improvements catalyzed by examining preventable deaths

 • Self-care for responding professionals and investigators